SPIRSpire Global, Inc.

 What price action says about SPIR.

-SPIR qualifies for the Watch on decline depth — down -29.1% from its rolling 252-day high.
+SPIR qualifies for the Red List on decline depth — down -46.4% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
+Depth plus recency: this is the pattern many investors call a falling knife.

-Upstream TFC read: weak alignment, current phase daily.
-Last bar types — daily 2U (red), weekly 2U (green), monthly 1 (red).
+Upstream TFC read: strong alignment, current phase daily.
+Last bar types — daily 3 (green), weekly 2D (green), monthly 1 (green).

 Earnings on file: 2026-05-13.
 Tiering is unaffected by earnings dates — listings reflect price structure only.